 Cascate, scarpate, arte rupestre aborigena, coccodrilli e uccelli esotici.
 Il Kakadu National Park, a sole 2 ore e mezza da Darwin, ti incanterà con le sue meraviglie.

-Covering nearly 20,000 square kilometres of exceptional natural beauty and unique biodiversity, Kakadu National Park is teeming with wildlife, home to important Aboriginal rock art sites, and takes in diverse and exotic landscapes.
-This has earned it a World Heritage listing for both its cultural and natural values.
+Covering nearly 20,000 square kilometres, Kakadu National Park is a World Heritage listing renowned for both its cultural and natural values.